Detecting AI-Generated Images via Contextual Anomaly Estimation in Masked AutoEncoders: Method

-\paragraph{Local Contextual Anomaly Score.} To quantify how "out-of-place" a given patch is, we formulate our Local Contextual Anomaly Score ($\mathcal{L}_{\text{CAS}}$) as a combination of two distinct terms: a statistical deviation term and a semantic mismatch term.
-This hybrid score allows us to assess a patch's plausibility against both its local context and the model's global understanding.
+Building on $\text{NLL}_{\text{approx}}$ (\cref{sec:motivation}), which captures discriminative signals but lacks cross-generator generalization, we formulate a more robust anomaly score.
+To quantify how ``out-of-place'' a given patch is, we formulate our \textbf{Local Contextual Anomaly Score (\textit{LCAS})} as a combination of two distinct but complementary terms: a statistical deviation term and a reconstruction fidelity term.
+This hybrid score assesses a patch's plausibility by measuring its consistency with both its immediate local surroundings and the image's broader semantic context.

-Formally, for a masked original patch $p_i^m$, we define its anomaly with respect to the set of visible patches $P_v$ (the context) as:
+Formally, for a masked original patch $p_i^m$, where $i$ denotes the patch index, we define its anomaly with respect to the set of visible patches $P_v$ (the context) as: